IzumiSy/elm-typed/README.md

 ### Exceptions
 Only exceptions of permission are `decode` and `encode`.
 They are available both in `ReadOnly` and `ReadWrite`.

-This is because those functions playing a role like a deserializer/serializer mainly commnunicates only with data coming from outside of your Elm application.
-Permission concerns data modifiability **only within life-cycle of your Elm application**.
+This is because those functions playing a role like a deserializer/serializer mainly commnunicates only with data coming from outside of your Elm application as `Value` type, but permission concerns data modifiability **only within life-cycle of your Elm application**.
-There is no way to operate data typed as `Value` in Elm application, so I can say `ReadOnly` permission is doing a good job.
+There is no way to operate data typed as `Value` in Elm, so I can say `ReadOnly` permission is doing a good job.

 ## Example